FrancisTan88/IBM/postman/README.md

-# Case generation(using Postman)
+# Cases generation(using Postman)
 ## applicationUpdate
-To automatically submit the case
-* json files: requests body of API
+To keep payloads of API sent to the application website
+* oriRequestBody : store the original payload
+* varRequestBody : store the payload after adding environment variables
-* js file: generate the array of payment terms(a part of requests body)
+* genPaymentTerms.js : generate the terms of payment as a part of payment

+## compareDiff
+To transform original payload to one with environment variables
+* main program : find_difference.py
+* ckpt : store the output json files

-## compareDiff & creditReviewUpdate
+## creditReviewUpdate
-To automatically credit review the case(status=70)
+To keep payloads of API sent to the credit review website
-* json files: requests body of API
-* py file: convert values of new request body to environment variables we set in postman automatically
+* oriRequestBody : store the original payload
+* varRequestBody : store the payload after adding environment variables

 ## requestBody
-Store some requests body temporarily
+To keep payloads of API sent to the commencement website